mkdocs/mkdocs/docs/dev-guide/themes.md

 Note that `cmdclass=babel_cmdclass` was added an a parameter passed to the `setup` function.

-!!! warning
+WARNING:
 As **pybabel is not installed by default** and most users will not have pybabel installed, theme developers and/or translators should make sure to have installed the necessary dependencies
 (using `pip install mkdocs[i18n]`) in order for the commands to be available for use.

 [pybabel]: https://babel.pocoo.org/en/latest/setup.html